 Ask Candidates the Right Questions to Inform Your Decisions

 The Cystic Fibrosis Foundation believes in empowering our community to advocate for the needs of people with cystic fibrosis.
-During an election cycle, it's important to ask questions of candidates to understand how their positions would impact the CF community.
+During an election cycle, it's important to ask candidates questions to understand how their positions would impact the CF community.

 5 min read